FrenkieWang/Simon_Game/ReadMe.md

 3. Display each round - displayRound()
 4. Click the button - handleButtonClick(event)
 5. flash the button - buttonFlash(btnNumber)
-6. Start/reset countdown - beginGameLoseCountdown()
+6. Start/reset countDown - beginGameLoseCountDown()
-7. Stop the countdown - stopGameLoseCountdown()
+7. Stop the countDown - stopGameLoseCountDown()

 In addition, there are two asynchronous functions that need to be called
 1. delayed execution: setTimeOut(func,[time=5000])